Subject Area: Liberal Arts and Transfer

 Note: A First Aid/CPR course that includes infant, child and adult CPR must be successfully completed prior to beginning ECE:920 and may be taken through NICC Business and Community Solutions.
 Students enrolled in the Early Childhood program must pass all required course work with a minimum of a C- grade.
 However, a minimum 2.0 cumulative GPA (C grade average) is required to graduate from the program and the College.
 Students not receiving a minimum of a C- grade in the prerequisite courses for ECE:920 will not be allowed into Field Experience.

-With an average annual income of $16,660 - $27,643 and a projected growth of 18%, the career outlook for Early Childhood graduates is outstanding.
+With an annual income range of $16,660 - $27,643 and a projected growth of 18%, the career outlook for Early Childhood graduates is outstanding.

 Employers of NICC Alumni

 Grandview Preschool, Dubuque, IA

 Kessel Kids Child Care Center, Cresco, IA

 Kid Project, Dyserville, IA

 Kinderwood, Edgewood, IA